SmalsResearch/NominatimWrapper/README.md

 - struct_osm=yes|no (default:no):
     - yes: use "structured" version of Nominatim (example: https://nominatim.openstreetmap.org/search.php?street=avenue+fonsny&city=bruxelles&postalcode=1060&format=jsonv2)
     - no: use "unstructured" version of Nominatim (example: https://nominatim.openstreetmap.org/search.php?q=avenue+fonsny,+1060+bruxelles&format=jsonv2)

+## Quality indicators

+Evaluating the quality of an anwser can be done in several ways.
+There are two aspects:
+- Reliability: are we condifent about the answer?
+- Precision: how small is the identified area?
+If the user provides a precise address, does the answer locates the building, the street, the city?

+- Try first with "check_result=yes".
+If no result, try with “check_result=no”.
+  If result in the first case, reliability is higher than in the second case.
+- In result, check "method":
+    - "orig": address did not go through any transformer before being sent to OSM, which returns a result for this address.
+       Reliability is pretty good, especially if "check_result=yes";
+    - "nonum": "housenumber" field was not sent to OSM.
+Result can then not be at the house level:
+    - "libpostal": address was transformed by libpostal;
+    - "photon": address was transformed by photon.
+- In result, check “place_rank”:
+    - 30 : precision is at house level;
+    - 26 : precision is at street level;
+    - 13-16 : city level;
+    - 4 : country level.